5 Important Reasons to Teach History to Your Kids

-You must teach your children about the wars, events, and people for kids to understand the references.
+You must teach your children about wars, events, and people for kids to understand the references.

 5. Gain Perspective

 Kids get upset over the silliest things.
-They wail over spilt milk.
+They wail over spilled milk.
 They don’t have perspective.

 Studying history gives children perspective.
-The problems we face today are not that different from problems faced in the past.
-After all there have even been divisive elections before in American history.
+The problems we face today are not that different from the problems faced in the past.
+After all, there have even been divisive elections before in American history.

 People have faced despair over what appears to be a lost cause.
 They’ve overcome famines, plagues, and flooding.
 Even politics have always been a murky affair, just look at the Byzantines!

-By studying history, kids learn the problems they face these days are similar to problems people have faced through the centuries.
-In fact you can even research how people responded to the problems they overcame to figure out the best ways to respond today without making the mistakes of the past.
+By studying history, kids learn the problems they face these days are similar to problems people have faced throughout the centuries.
+In fact, you can even research how people responded to the problems they overcame to figure out the best ways to respond today without making the mistakes of the past.
 To quote Edmond Burke: